 Millets are the carbon neutral crops by virtue of carbon absorption from the environment equivalent to their carbon emissions of 0.1–0.2 CO2eq kg per kg of production, compared to 0.4 CO2eq kg per kg of rice production and 0.35 CO2eq kg per kg of wheat production.

-Millet is a short duration crop which is good for a farmer.
-Millets is known as efficient crop which takes only 60–90 days to mature while other fine cereals ned 100–140 days.
-Millets are efficient in utilizing the available nutrients and also respond well for improved farm conditions and additional application of inputs, and result in increased yields up to 3-fold.
+Millet is a short-duration crop that is good for a farmer.
+Millet is known as an efficient crop that takes only 60–90 days to mature while other fine cereals need 100–140 days.
+Millets are efficient in utilizing the available nutrients and also respond well to improved farm conditions and additional application of inputs, and result in increased yields up to 3-fold.

-Millets are the hardiest, resilient and climate adaptable crops in harsh, hot (up to 64 degrees celsius) and drought environments.
+Millets are the hardiest, most resilient, and climate-adaptable crops in harsh, hot (up to 64 degrees Celsius) and drought environments.
 They are often last standing crops in drought seasons and will be the sustainable future food source amidst worsening climatic conditions.
-Millets are known to be the most secure crops to small farmers.
+Millets are known to be the most secure crop for small farmers.